erykslezak/CIPP1/README.md

 - [CSS Lint](http://csslint.net/) - CSS lint found 0 errors and 105 warnings. - **PASS**
   - Don't use IDs in selectors

+  <span id="testing-manual"></span>

+### Manual testing

+The following cases were carried out on all pages, both desktop and mobile to ensure that the site is functioning as expected:
+**ALL PASSED**

+**1. Info bar**

+- check that pressing the contact number want to call straight away.
+- check that pressing on email will want to open default mail app.
+- check if links bring you to correct forms.

+**2. Nav bar**

+- check if all links in navbar bring you to correct page.
+- check if sub nav section of 'our services' display correctly.
+- check if logo is linked to bring you back to home page.
+- check if active and current styling is applied correctly.

+**3. Footer**

+- check that logo is linked to bring you back to home page.
+- check if all menu links are linked to bring you to correct pages.
+- check if the styling applies to all the links.
+- check if pressing on mobile / email wants to open default app in order to contact client.

+**3. Home**

+- check that image resize correctly depending on width of display.

+**4. About Us**

+- check if pressing 'contact us' at the end of section brings you to contact page.
+- check that styling is applied to `tag a` has current and hover styling.

+**5. Design**

+- check that images resize correctly depending on width of display.

+**6. Installation & Maintenance**

+- check that image resize correctly depending on width of display.
+- check that the external link has styling for current and hover.
+- check that the external link also has correct rel and target attribute.

+**7. Room Integrity Testing**

+- check that images resize correctly depending on width of display.

+**8. Our Products**

+- check that the images and links bring you to external pages.
+  - check that they have the correct attributes set.
+  - check that the links have correct styling applied.
+- check that images resize correctly depending on width of display.

+**9. Contact Us**

+- check that logo will bring you back to home page.
+- check if phone number / email will open in the default app.
+- check if google maps resizes to correct width depending on display.
+- following form testing has been done
+  - check that form can only be submited once required details are filled in.
+  - check that user will get an error if fields are left blank.
+  - check that email address needs to be in correct format.

+**10. Free Site Survey & Quotation Request**

+- following form testing has been done
+  - check that form can only be submited once required details are filled in.
+  - check that user will get an error if fields are left blank.
+  - check that email address needs to be in correct format.